bparanj/crystal/computer/electronics/terms/variable-resistor.md

 ### Level 3: Explaining to an Undergradute Student Majoring in Electronics

 **Understanding variable resistors technically**
 - A variable resistor, or potentiometer, is a three-terminal device where the resistance between two of the terminals can be adjusted by moving a wiper along a resistive element.
 This adjustment changes the resistance in the circuit, allowing control over current flow and voltage division.
 The resistance is varied mechanically by rotating a knob or sliding a control.
-They are commonly used for tuning and calibration purposes in circuits.
+They are  used for tuning and calibration purposes in circuits.

 ### Level 4:  Graduate Student